COVID-19 Symptoms/Exposure Protocol

 - Designated staff member providing care to a student, staff member or essential visitor with signs/symptoms of COVID-19 must wear PPE from the kit including a medical mask, eye protection, gloves and gown and maintain as much physical distance as possible.
 Hand hygiene and respiratory etiquette should be practiced while the ill individual is waiting to be picked up.
 A medical mask is worn by the person with signs/symptoms of COVID-19 (if tolerated).

 - Thorough cleaning and disinfection of the room/area and any items touched by the symptomatic individual must be completed upon their departure, if cleaning is delayed appropriate signage will be posted on the front door until cleaning and disinfection is complete.

 When can a student or staff with symptoms return to school/work?

 - If the student or staff member is assessed by their health care provider and cleared to return to school, he/she can return to school if it has been at least 24 hours since their symptoms started improving.
 Medical notes are generally not required for return to school.

-- If the student or staff member is recommended for COVID-19 testing by their Health Care Provider, and the tests come back negative*, he/she may return to school after symptoms are resolved for at least 24 hours since their symptoms started improving, provided:
+- If the student or staff member is recommended for COVID-19 testing by their Health Care Provider, and the tests come back negative*, he/she may return to school if it has been at least 24 hours since their symptoms started improving, provided:

 - There is no known high-risk exposure